Wenatchee, Washington: Parks and recreation

 The Wenatchee Valley and the surrounding areas provide an abundance of sports and recreational activities for any season.
 There are several facilities including the WRAC tennis club, an Olympic size swimming pool, an ice arena, several 18-hole and 9-hole golf courses, a 9-hole disc golf course, and countless baseball diamonds and soccer fields as well as two skateboard parks.
+As of 2023, Pickleball is also becoming extremely popular with multiple parks providing outside play in the Valley as well as indoor play.
 There are many places to hike, fish and hunt for both birds and larger game.
 Boating and water recreation are also quite common.
 Many kayak, windsurf and water-ski on the Columbia.
 Whitewater rafting and inner-tubing is frequent on the Wenatchee River.
 In the winter, the mountains near Wenatchee provide great snowmobiling, sledding at Squilchuck State Park, as well as skiing and snowboarding at Mission Ridge (30 minutes drive) and Stevens Pass (1 hour and a half drive).
 Nordic skiing is available at the Stevens Pass Nordic Center, Leavenworth (25 minute drive), and the Methow Valley (1 hour and 45 minute drive).

 The city also offers a large system of parks and paved trails known as the Apple Capital Recreation Loop Trail.
 The 10 mi loop along both banks of the Columbia River is used by cyclists, walkers, joggers, and skaters.
 A project to extend the eastern segment of the trail 5 mile north to Lincoln Rock State Park was completed on July 9, 2015.
 An additional 3.2 mi extension on the east side runs south to Kirby Billingsley Hydro Park.
 A short extension slated for completion in Fall 2017 is planned from the west end of the Odabashian bridge to the corner of Easy Street and the highway.
 In the winter, cross-country skiers and snowshoers also use the trail.
 The trail connects in the south at the historic Columbia River Bridge, also known as the pipeline bridge, and in the north at the Richard Odabashian Bridge.
 It passes through Wenatchee Confluence State Park.
 Much of the hillside areas surrounding the city of Wenatchee have been purchased by or have their rights held by the Chelan-Douglas Land Trust which protects them as a natural resource and as a site for hiking in the foothills.